 If you’re planning ahead for a trip to New York City, you can redeem points at Hyatt Place Long Island City.
 This is the newest Hyatt hotel in the New York City area.

-The 40,000-point sign-up bonus is more than enough for 3 free nights at the Hyatt Place Long Island City.
-Don’t forget, all guests enjoy free breakfast at Hyatt Place hotels!
+The 60,000-point sign-up bonus is enough for 5 free nights at the Hyatt Place Long Island City.
+Don’t forget, all guests enjoy free breakfast at Hyatt Place hotels when they book directly with Hyatt.

 This hotel is just 2 blocks from Queens Plaza where you can get a subway to Manhattan.
 And it’s only a ~15 minute subway ride to Times Square!